netphantm/Arduino_thermostat/relais_display/README.md

 I've also used a simple relay, since I didn't find a double relay shield at the time (for safety reasons, it's better to switch both power lines off).
 It should be simple to change though.
 Take a look at the other project called 'thermostat'.

 To switch it on or off from my mobile, I use an app called 'HTTP Shortcuts'.
 You could also put a shortcut/link on your homescreen and fire up a browser every time, but that's not the simplest way to turn on a light.
-I suppose it could be integrated into [Home Assistant](https://hass.io/) or other (more fancy and expensive home spies you can talk to) home automation systems with some (minor?) changes, but in my case those are overkill for the moment.
+I suppose it could be integrated into [Home Assistant](https://hass.io/) or anonther home automation system (the more fancy and expensive home spies you can talk to), with some (minor?) changes, but in my case those are overkill for the moment.

 ---